 Depending on the severity of your corns, calluses, or blisters and the cause, you may require surgical treatment to relieve symptoms.

 Prevent Foot Calluses and Blisters

-There a number of way to help prevent corns, calluses and blisters from developing.
+There are a number of ways to help prevent corns, calluses, and blisters from developing.
 Follow these simple suggestions to avoid problems: